rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 **Proof**: Set $\ell = \lceil \log_2(d) \rceil - 1$.
 By lemma 6, we know that $m_\text{up}, m_\text{down} \in \mathbb{U}_N$.
 Now consider the range $\{ 2^N - 2^\ell, 2^N - 2^\ell + 1, ..., 2^N + \ell \}$.
 This is a range of $2\ell + 1$ numbers.
 Since $d < 2\ell + 1$ there must be at least one multiple $m$ of $d$ in this range.
 When this multiple $m$ satisfies $2^N - 2^\ell \leq m < 2^{N + \ell}$ the condition for the round-down method is satisfied.
 Since $m_\text{down} \in \mathbb{U}_N$, $d$ is efficient for the $N$-bit round-down method.
 Otherwise, we have $2^{N + \ell} \leq m \leq 2^{N + \ell} + 2^\ell$ and the condition for the round-up method is satisfied.
 Again, since $m_\text{up} \in \mathbb{U}_N$ we have that $d$ is efficient for the $N$-bit round-up method.
 $\square$

+This theorem also implies that we never need to check if a divisor is efficient for the $N$-bit round-down method.
+We can simply test if a divisor is efficient for the $N$-bit round-up method, and use the round-down method if it is not.

 The following result gives a more efficient condition to check if a given divisor is efficient for the round-up method.

 **Lemma 7**: *Let $d$ be a positive integer, $\ell = \lceil \log_2(d) \rceil - 1$, and $m_\text{up} = \lceil \frac{2^{N + \ell}}{d} \rceil$.
 If $\text{mod}_{2^N}(m_\text{up} \cdot d) \leq 2^\ell$ then $d$ is efficient for the round-up method.*